cinar/checker/README.md

 This package currently provides the following checkers:

+- [alphanumeric](doc/checkers/alphanumeric.md) checks if the given string consists of only alphanumeric characters.
 - [ascii](doc/checkers/ascii.md) checks if the given string consists of only ASCII characters.
 - [digits](doc/checkers/digits.md) checks if the given string consists of only digit characters.
 - [max](doc/checkers/max.md) checks if the given value is less than the given maximum.